techgrounds/techgrounds-laminated-denim/01_Linux_1/01_completed_assignments/LNX-05 report.md

 Permissions are split into three categories: user, user group and other.
 The OS identifies which of these categories a user trying to access the file belongs to and lends the correct permissions.

+#IT/Linux

 ## Key-terms
 ##### rwx
 Read, write, execute.
 A user with **rwx** permissions for a file can read, write and execute it.

-##### -l
+##### -l flag
 An option for the **ls** command.
 It displays information in a long list format, showing much more detail.

 ##### chmod
 Change mode.
 This command changes the file permissions for a file using octal values.
+This can also be done by definining the user and permission.
+For example `chmod u+x FILE` gives the user owner execute permission.

 ##### Octal number system
 A numeral system, used in this context to set file permissions.
 Supplanted in most modern computing by the hexadecimal system.

 Read is defined by the number 4.
 Write by 2.
 Execute 1.
 Added together (as 4, 6 or 7) in a 3 digit number signifies which user has permissions.
 The first digit represents the owner, the second the owner group, and the third other users.
-An example below:
-	chmod 764 LNX-05.txt
-changes the permissions for the file LNX-05.txt so that the owner can read, write and execute.
+As an example, `chmod 764 LNX-05.txt` changes the permissions for the file LNX-05.txt so that the owner can read, write and execute.
 The group owner can read and write.
 Other users can only read.

 ##### chown
 Changes the owner of a file.